VirulentArc/ScriptCards/NPC_Statblock_CombatMaster/readme.md

 - **ScriptCards** installed and running
 - **CombatMaster** if you want the automatic NPC statblock display on turns

+> **CombatMaster users:** CombatMaster's **Announce Turns** setting must remain enabled.
+The automatic statblock integration listens for CombatMaster's turn announcements in chat to detect when an NPC's turn begins.

 ## Installation

 1. Run **`NPC_Statblock_Installer.scard`** once in your Roll20 game.